Interviewers often use “behavioral interview questions” (a.k.a. "BI" questions) in job interviews today to learn about how job candidates behave.

 Many of the behavioral questions follow a pattern where each have certain soft skills in mind.

-The key to handling these questions is to already know how to address the most popular skill sets they will ask about.
+A key to handling these questions is to anticipate which skill sets they will likely ask about and have answers ready.

 I have provided some popular skills along with related questions or thoughts for you to consider as you develop your answers: